 (b) Rejection of any application for licensure for procedural reasons such as, but not limited to, incomplete submission, use of invalid form, or failure to make information available to the department or failure to make information available during an inspection.

-(M) The department may deny or revoke a license, or refuse to renew a license, if the applicant knowingly makes a false statement on the application, does not comply with the requirements of this chapter of the Administrative Code, or has pleaded guilty or been convicted of an offense described in section 3301.541 of the Revised Code.
+(M) The department may deny or revoke a license if the applicant knowingly makes a false statement on the application, does not comply with the requirements of this chapter of the Administrative Code, or has pleaded guilty or been convicted of an offense described in section 3301.541 of the Revised Code.